hazelcast/hazelcast/site/docs/sql/ddl.md

   an SQL identifier, and must be enclosed in double quotes if it contains special characters like `.`, `-` etc. `option_value` is a regular SQL string literal enclosed in apostrophes.
+  <br>The `objectName` option is common for all connectors: it's the name
+  of the object in the external system.
+By default, it's equal to the mapping name.

 #### Auto-resolving of columns and options